CCI-Tools/cate/doc/source/architecture.rst

 Command-Line Interface
 ======================

-The primary user interface of the CCI Toolbox Core is a command-line interface (CLI) executable named ``ect``.
+The primary user interface of the CCI Toolbox Core is a command-line interface (CLI) executable named ``cate``.

 The CLI can be used to list available data sources and to synchronise subsets of remote data store contents on the user's computer to make them available to the CCI Toolbox.
 It also allows for listing available operations as well